scottpdo/martinjs/docs/utilities.md

 <img id="martin-height-400-resize" src="images/bunny.jpg" height="300" width="400">

-### .width(`value`, `resize = false`)
+### .width(`null` or `value`, `resize = false`)

+If no argument is passed, returns the width as a number.

-Adjusts the width to be `value` pixels wide, or by `value` percent (if given as a string, ex.
+If a value is given, adjusts the width to be `value` pixels wide, or by `value` percent (if given as a string, ex.
 '150%').
 If `resize` is left empty or set to `false`, the image will be enlarged or cropped but not resized.
 This happens relative to the lower-left corner of the image.
 If `true`, the existing pixel data will be stretched or shrunk to the new width.

 ```
 canvas.width(200); // crop